 - Nurture the Management of Your Community

 The important thing is that the conversations are based on relevant topics and that the members do not insult each other.
 Allow consumers to report rude behavior and feel when you should join the conversation.
-That way, your online community will feel that there is a ’human being’ behind the brand.
+That way, your online community will feel that there is a “human being” behind the brand.

-- Invest in Good Content Marketing
+- Invest in Good Content Marketing.

 If you want to extract business value from your online community, you should have great content marketing that will engage your consumers.
 Engaged members create a loyal consumer base and are a good source of data based on insights.
 For your content to be interesting and worth reading and sharing, it needs to be related to the needs, desires, and issues that are relevant to your community.

-A great example of this is Procter & Gamble’s online community that focuses on women’s lifestyles, relationships, and culture.
+A great example of this is Procter & Gamble’s online community which focuses on women’s lifestyles, relationships, and culture.
 In this way, they give their content values that are appreciated by their target audience.

-Not Everything Is the Same for All Brands
+Not Everything Is the Same for All Brands.

 A great way to achieve engagement is to involve members of your social network(s) in creating content by allowing them to suggest topics for your content.
 This will encourage them to communicate with each other.
-If you adopt the aforementioned two suggestions, your brand will slowly but surely create its loyal online community that will increase sales and engagement.
+If you adopt the aforementioned two suggestions, your brand will slowly but surely create its own loyal online community that will increase sales and engagement.

-As more and more brands enjoy the benefits of online communication, we are sure we will witness a change in online sales that will develop online communities into places where people will discuss their interests but also buy products.
+As more and more brands enjoy the benefits of online communication, we are sure we will witness a change in online sales that will develop online communities into places where people will discuss their interests and also buy products.
 However, as with all marketing strategies, the rule is that not everything is the same for all brands.
 Some industries are ideal for platforms that are based on the use of forums, while for others it is necessary to devise creative ways to inspire consumers to engage.

-By creating your online brand community, you can create a platform for your ideal and current consumers that will trigger a significant connection with your business.
+By creating your own online brand community, you can create a platform for your ideal and current consumers that will trigger a significant connection with your business.
 Building your community will be your long-term marketing strategy.
 But without a strategic approach, a carefully constructed community, and adequate community-friendly content, there will be no sales.